-Join Nick Brazzi for an in-depth discussion in this video Browsing a secure site, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Browsing a secure site, part of Learning the Chrome Browser.

 - Do you ever do any shopping online?…Do you do any banking online?…Or do you check your e-mail on a website?…For work like this,…when you're sending financial information,…credit card numbers, or secure passwords over the internet,…you should make sure that the website that you're on…is secure before proceeding.…On a normal, non-secure website,…it's possible that somebody could connect to your network…and intercept information that you send…or receive on the web.…So let's talk about how you can ensure…that your connection is secure and protected…when you need it to be.…